-- Sage Product Code (where applicable)
+- Accounts SKU (where applicable)

 This is an essential process (where products are being held) because Stock Keeping Units (SKUs) can often differ between platforms and systems.
 The Product Mapping table keeps track of how each SKU is connected so stock levels can be adjusted and passed correctly.
 Ideally, all SKUs would be identical across all platforms and systems, however, this is often not the case.

 Product Mappings are held on an individual sales channel basis because the products you have set up could have different relationships for different platforms.